Winter Solstice 2026 in the Southern Hemisphere: The Shortest Day of the Year

 What is the winter solstice?

 The winter solstice is a moment when one of the Earth’s hemispheres reaches its maximum tilt away from the Sun.
-As a result, this hemisphere gets the least amount of daylight and experiences the shortest day in a year.
+As a result, this hemisphere receives the least daylight and experiences the shortest day of the year.
 On the winter solstice, the Sun’s path in the sky is farthest south in the Northern Hemisphere and farthest north in the Southern Hemisphere.

 Solstices occur because our planet’s axis is tilted 23.5 degrees.
 If the Earth had no inclination, the Sun would shine directly on the equator all year long.
 This would leave us without solstices and seasons.
 Watch this video to get a visual explanation of how the Earth’s tilt works.

 Luckily, our planet (as well as all other planets in the Solar System) is inclined, so we experience seasons.
-The winter solstice is one of the transition points between them — along with the summer solstice, spring and autumn equinoxes.
+The winter solstice is one of the transition points between them, along with the summer solstice, spring, and autumn equinoxes.
 As the name implies, the winter solstice marks the beginning of winter.
 And if you live in the Northern Hemisphere, you might associate the winter solstice with December.
-You're not wrong, but it might bring a bit of confusion between you and those who live in the southern latitudes.
+You're not wrong, but it might cause a bit of confusion between you and those living in the southern latitudes.

-December solstice is a solstice that occurs each December.
-In the Northern Hemisphere, it’s generally known as the winter solstice which marks the shortest day of the year.
-Whereas in the Southern Hemisphere, it’s the summer solstice which brings the most amount of daylight.
+The December solstice is a solstice that occurs each December.
+In the Northern Hemisphere, it’s generally known as the winter solstice, which marks the shortest day of the year.
+Whereas in the Southern Hemisphere, it’s the summer solstice that brings the most daylight.

 Solstices have been observed since ancient times.
 Our ancestors used the phrases "winter solstice" and "summer solstice" long before they knew the other hemisphere existed.
 They didn't think that their winter could be the summer season somewhere else.

-People living in the Northern Hemisphere (most of the Earth’s population) often use the phrase “December solstice” as a synonym for “winter solstice,” leaving out the Southern Hemisphere.
+People living in the Northern Hemisphere (most of Earth’s population) often use the phrase “December solstice” as a synonym for “winter solstice,” overlooking the Southern Hemisphere.

 Astronomers prefer to say “December solstice” and “June solstice” to avoid seasonal references.
 But “winter solstice” and “summer solstice” have already taken too much root in the cultures, sometimes leading to misunderstanding.